-In 2007, Mr. Wessel entered into an amended and restated employment agreement with the Company through December 31, 2012 to serve as the chief executive officer and president of the Company; at the discretion of the Board of Directors this agreement may be extended for additional successive periods of one year on each January 1 anniversary.
-The agreement provides for: (i) a base salary of \$700,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, use of the Company airplane, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v) reimbursement of business related expenses.
-Mr. Wessel has agreed not to compete with the Company for a period of one year following his termination and not to solicit temployees of the Company and not to solicit customers of the Company for a period of 90 days following his termination.
+In 2007, Mr. Wessel entered into an amended and restated employment agreement with the Company through December 31, 2012 to serve as the chief executive officer and president of the Company.
+The agreement was amended in April 2010 to extend the term through December 31, 2015; at the discretion of the Board of Directors this agreement may be extended for additional successive periods of one year on each January 1 anniversary.
+The agreement provides for: (i) a base salary, effective January 1, 2010, of \$850,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, use of the Company airplane, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v) reimbursement of business relate d expenses.
+Mr. Wessel has agreed not to compete with the Company for a period of one year following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of 90 days following his termination.
 Upon a change of control, Mr. Wessel may terminate the employment agreement with 90 days notice.
 Upon a change in control or other termination by Mr. Wessel for good cause or termination by the Company without cause or due to death or disability, the Company has agreed to pay Mr. Wessel all accrued compensation and expenses, plus all compensation and benefits provided for in the employment agreement through the term of the agreement.
-If Mr. Wessel's agreement had been terminated on December 31, 2008 by the Company without cause or as a result of death or disability, or by Mr. Wessel for good cause or following a change in control, Mr. Wessel would have been entitled to receive \$2,800,000 in severance payments and other compensation valued at \$57,856 (based upon the value of other compensation earned in 2008, as reflected in "Summary Compensation Table").
-All payments made in connection with the termination o certain fringe benefits including a \$10,000 car allowance (which is added to his base salary) and vacation; and (v) reimbursement of business related expenses.
-Mr. Coffman has agreed not to compete with the Company for a period of five years following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of five years following his termination.
-If this agreement had been terminated by the Company on December 31, 2008, other than for cause or death, Mr. Coffma n would have been entitled to severance payments equal to \$350,000, paid over twelve months.
+If Mr. Wessel's agreement had been terminated on December 31, 2009 by the Company without cause or as a result of death or disability, or by Mr. Wessel for good cause or following a change in control, Mr. Wessel would have b een entitled to receive \$2,247,000 in severance payments.
+All payments made in connection with the termination of Mr. Wessel's agreement must be